 In a very recent article Jordan Koschei describes how Jonathan Ive and Steve Jobs were such a great design team.
 Why?
 Because Ive would create and Jobs would edit.
 Since Jobs died in 2012, Apple delivered unedited design, leading to things like iOS 7 that some of us believe to be missteps.

-Unser neues Buch: Wir erklären dir in klarer und verständlicher Weise, wie UX (User Experience) in der Praxis wirklich funktioniert » Zum Buch
+Unser neues Buch: Wir erklären dir in klarer und verständlicher Weise, wie User Testing in der Praxis wirklich funktioniert » Zum Buch

 What could Apple do to improve?
 What could Jony Ive do?
 The exact same thing, every designer could and should do: become a great editor.
 Test your own design and tweak it till it’s great.
 Not everyone can be a genius like Steve Jobs but anyone can have the benefits of user testing and produce a better design by editing it.